Going Green at Home

 • Water

 The average American person uses 80 - 100 gallons of water... every day.
 Any "going green at home" plan will include water in one way or another.
 Using less, collecting rainwater and water filtration systems are good places to begin.
-Have a look at some of our water conservation suggestions.
+Have a look at some of our "easy to implement" water conservation tips.

 • Harvest Rainwater